 Q1.
 What kind of Company is China Comservice?

 China Comservice (China Communications Services Corporation Limited) is a leading service provider in the PRC that provides integrated support services in the informatization sector including telecommunications, media and technology.
 It is also the largest telecommunications infrastructure service provider in the PRC.
-Our services include telecommunications infrastructure services (TIS) covering design, construction and project supervision; business outsourcing services (BPO) covering maintenance, distribution of telecommunications services and products, and facilities management; applications, content and other services (ACO) covering IT applications, Internet services, voice VAS and other services.
+Our services include telecommunications infrastructure services (TIS) covering design, construction and project supervision and management; business outsourcing services (BPO) covering network maintenance, distribution of telecommunications services and products, and facilities management; applications, content and other services (ACO) covering system integration, software development and system support, value-added services and other services.
 (Please refer to "Corporate Profile" and "History" for more details)

 Q2.
 When was China Comservice listed?

 The Company was listed on the Stock Exchange of Hong Kong on December 8, 2006.
 The offering price was HK$2.20 per share.
 (Please refer to "Corporate Information" for more details)

 Q3.
 Who are the major customers of China Comservice?

 All major telecommunications operators in China, namely, China Telecommunications Corporation ("China Telecom"), China Mobile Communications Corporation ("China Mobile") and China United Network Communications Group Company Limited ("China Unicom") are our customers.
 We also provide services to domestic non-operator customers and overseas customers.
 In 2013, the Group attained a relatively stable customer mix.
 Revenue from domestic telecommunications operator customers accounted for 63.3% of total revenues.
 Revenue from domestic non-operator customers accounted for 31.1% of total revenues and revenue from overseas customers accounted for 5.6% of total revenues.

 While further developing domestic telecommunications operator market, the Group has also endeavored to expand the domestic non-operator market.
 The Group proactively provides services, such as smart cities solutions, city pipelines engineering, intelligence building and cloud computing data center construction, to key customers such as government agencies and customers in the industries of construction and property, transportation, etc.